francescabroccardo/IMLYRIC/README.md

 GNU GENERAL PUBLIC LICENSE

-The aim of our project is to create a simple software that behaves like a weather app.
-O
+The aim of our project is to create a python package that allows to interact with the API of:

+- [Musixmatch](https://developer.spotify.com/documentation/web-api/): it allows to find lyrics information about songs;
+- [Spotify](https://developer.spotify.com/documentation/web-api/):  it allows to find information about songs, playlists, albums, artists in Spotify.

 # Prerequisites